dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## The ConfigureServices method

-The [ConfigureServices](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.hosting.startupbase#Microsoft_AspNetCore_Hosting_StartupBase_ConfigureServices_Microsoft_Extensions_DependencyInjection_IServiceCollection_) method is optional, but if used it will be called before  `Configure` method by the runtime, as some features will be added before they can be wired up to the request pipeline.
+The [ConfigureServices](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.hosting.startupbase#Microsoft_AspNetCore_Hosting_StartupBase_ConfigureServices_Microsoft_Extensions_DependencyInjection_IServiceCollection_) method is optional; but if used, it's called before the `Configure` method by the runtime (some features are added before they're wired up to the request pipeline).
 [Configuration options](configuration.md) are set in this method.

 For features that require substantial setup there are `Add[Service]` extension methods on [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.extensions.dependencyinjection.iservicecollection).
 This example from the default web site template configures the app to use services for Entity Framework, Identity, and MVC: